axibase/axibase-charts-vscode/README.md

 ![](./images/vscode-settings.png)

-Click **Show Preview** in the upper-right corner to view the current portal.
+Click **Preview Portal** in the upper-right corner to view the current portal.

 ![](./images/preview-button.png)